jakub-zvarik/Neural-Network-Malicious-HTTP-Detection/README.md

 <hr>

 <h4>How to run</h4>
-Everything is prepared in the main class, program is ready to run.
+Program is ready to run.
 It will conduct training and test on both folds 1 time and show accuracy.
-During training, you will be able to see calculated error every 10 epochs. <br>
+During the training, you will be able to see calculated error every 10 epochs. <br>
-To change parameters of the neural network, navigate into main class, all parameters can be found there, in the main method. <br>
+To change parameters of the neural network, navigate to the main class, all parameters can be found there, in the main method. <br>
-Install NumPy <br>
+You need NumPy installed.<br>
-Navigate into the project directory <br>
+Run command "python3 main.py" from the project directory <br>
-Run with command: python3 main.py <br>
 <br>
 Please remember, the accuracy will be slightly different from the accuracy shown above, since the accuracy above is average calculated on multiple iterations. <br>